opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 To toggle showing hosts on the topology view, press `H` on your keyboard.

+### Extra Credit

+The current solution drops unmatched traffic that is not an ARP or NDP packet.
+This is to prevent masking bugs your unicast forwarding code as you develop it.

+However, traditional bridging requires that unmatched traffic be flooded to all interfaces except the ingress one.
+We've provided some starter code that adds a rule to flood unmatched traffic.
+You will need to complete the implementation of `insertUnmatchedBridgingFlowRule()` and then call this method when the device is set up (in `setUpDevice()`).

+Look for `TODO EXERCISE 5 EXTRA CREDIT` to see where you will need to change code.

 ## Congratulations

 You have completed the fifth exercise!
 Now your fabric is capable of forwarding